Focus and Scope

 IJCA is the journal of the International Association for Court Administration and is published as an Open Access journal at Utrecht University Library Open Access Journals (www.uopenjournals.org)

 We are most happy with their support!

 Sources of Support

-Utrecht School of Law, Utrecht University has allowed us to engage the chair for Justice Administration and Judicial organisation in the journal organisation The USA District Court for the Middle District of Florida has allowed us to use the services of its Web Design Engineer & Videoconference Administrator
+Utrecht School of Law, Utrecht University has allowed us to engage the chair for Justice Administration and Judicial organisation in the journal organisation.
+Uu-open journals has supported the journal management with advice on open access policies.

 The IJCA editors welcome contributions to support publication of the International Journal for Court Administration.